Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Time Synchronization

 \section{Time Synchronization}

 Accurate analysis of the server's collected data requires establishing time synchronization across all the nodes and timestamping all the samples.
 In the proposed system, we achieve time synchronization by the periodic transmission of a broadcast time synchronization packet from the server to all the nodes.
 Each broadcast packet is sent once by the \gls{AP}, and all the nodes receive this packet concurrently.
-When a node receives this packet, it modifies its internal timer by running a \gls{TSF} that adjusts the node's clock with the one received in the packet.
-The time synchronization packet's payload size is nine bytes, where eight bytes is used for nanosecond time and one byte for packet type identification.
+When a node receives this packet, it modifies its internal timer by running a \gls{TSM} that adjusts the node's clock with the one received in the packet.
+The time synchronization packet's payload size is nine bytes, where eight bytes represent nanosecond time and one byte is used for packet type identification.

 Although, in general, establishing time synchronization in single-hop networks is more straightforward than in multi-hop networks, the use of 802.11 standard introduces unique challenges.
-This section focuses on the delay of processing incoming packets as the leading cause of time synchronization error.
+This section focuses on the delay of processing incoming packets as the leading cause of time synchronization inaccuracy.